spitikos/docs/core-concepts/helm-chart-architecture.md

-# Documentation: Helm Chart Architecture
+# Core Concept: Helm Chart Architecture

 This document explains the reusable and maintainable Helm chart architecture used in this project.
 The design is based on the idiomatic **Wrapper Chart** pattern, with all charts being centrally managed in the dedicated `spitikos/charts` repository.